Arihant - Advanced Technology Vessel (ATV) - Boat

 The Arihant Advanced Technology Vessel (ATV) was difficult to understand.
 Just as China built socialism "with Chinese characteristics" [in Deng Xiaopeng's immortal phrase], India has built an atomic submarine "with Indian characteristics".
 The "normal" program, that is, the programs of the USA, UK, and the Soviet Union, all followed a consistent pattern in which a nuclear powered attack submarine design was modified to carry long range strategic ballistic missiles.
 Contrary to other countries, the first efforts of France were directed into the building of a ballistic missile submarine.
 In all cases, however, the submarines were all "operational" rather than test assets [though the status of the Chinese Xia class SSBN was uncertain].

 One MOD report from 2011 noted "The Government has not been able to put in place a responsive, dynamic and effectivedefence procurement regime.
 The complete process suffers from indifference, apathy, inefficiency and lassitude.
 Old bureaucratic mindsets and penchant for status-quoism inhibit forward thinking....
-The Indian defence acquisition process is fraught with unacceptable and undue delays at all stages and most of the acquisition schemes result in foreclosure.
+The Indian defence acquisition process was fraught with unacceptable and undue delays at all stages and most of the acquisition schemes result in foreclosure.
 Procedural propriety and integrity has overtaken the primary aim of affecting positive and timely procurement."

 The ATV has four larger missile tubes for the medium-range K-15 nuclear missile, with each tube able to accomodate three smaller tubes for the shorter range BO-5 SLBM.
 The four medium range missiles do not constitute much in the way of a deterrent force, while the 700 kilometer range BO-5 does not provide much in the way of a patrol area in which the submarine might hide.
-The Advanced Technology Vessel literally is a technology vessel rather than an operational capability.
+The Advanced Technology Vessel literally was a technology vessel rather than an operational capability.

 The plan for the Advanced Technology Vessel (ATV) until the late 1980s, was to build an SSN - a fast-moving deep-diving nuclear-powered attack submarine, which would hunt surface ships.
 Around the time India leased a Charlie-I class nuclear-powered attack submarine from the Soviet Union, which happened in 1988, planning veered towards building a submarine carrying ballistic missiles.
 The hull design was lengthened and the SSN quietly transformed into an SSBN.